-Today’s Airfare of the Day goes to Delta and their shoulder/high season midweek business class excursion round trip fares between New York (JFK), USA and Barcelona (BCN), Spain.
+Today’s Airfare of the Day goes to Delta and their midweek business class promotional round trip fares between Madrid (MAD), Spain and Washington DC (IAD/DCA), USA.

 Delta Air Lines today announced that it would extend member tiers by an additional year through January 31, 2023.

 Also, all Medallion Qualifying Miles (MQMs) earned in 2021 will roll over, for the second time, automatically to 2022 to count towards the status in 2023.